Iceland is one of the best places in the world for your first time traveling by campervan.

 I booked KuKu’s CA Campervan which was a great choice.
 The CA camper is a larger van that allowed me to fully stand up while cooking dinner and had a full seating area that converted to a large sleeping area each night.

 Also, the CA Camper had a handy top row that is intended for two people to sleep, but I used this space for extra storage.
-In total, you can sleep up to 5 people in the CA campervan, though I would say 4 adults and 2 adults / 2 children would be more comfortable (or you can only have 2 people like I did and have plenty of space!).
+In total, you can sleep up to 5 people in the CA campervan, though I would say 4 adults or 2 adults + 3 children would be more comfortable (or you can only have 2 people like I did and have plenty of space!).

 Automatic vs Manual